deshpandeshriram/genkwiz/README.md

 Supports both XML and JSON request / response; simply use desired Accept header in your request.
 Exception mapping from application exceptions to the right HTTP response with exception details in the body.
 Spring Data Integration with JPA/Hibernate with just a few lines of configuration and familiar annotations.
-Automatic CRUD functionality against the data source using Spring Repository pattern API is "self-documented" by Swagger2 using annotations
+Automatic CRUD functionality against the data source using Spring Repository pattern.
+API is "self-documented" by Swagger2 using annotations.

 Here are some endpoints you can call:
 Get information about system health, configurations, etc.